-Indonesia agricultural imports reached over $19 billion in 2020.
-Wheat, soybeans, rice, beef, fresh fruits, dairy and various feed ingredients were leading import categories.
-The U.S., China, Brazil, Australia and Argentina are the top five suppliers of agricultural products to the market, representing 57 percent of the total imports by value.
+Indonesian agricultural imports surpassed $24 billion in 2021, as wheat, soybeans, rice, beef, fresh fruit, and various feed ingredients were the main categories.
+Australia, the U.S., China, Brazil, and India are the top five suppliers of agricultural products to the market, representing about 57.8% of the total imports by value.

-Indonesia is the 10th largest export destination for U.S. agricultural products.
-In 2020, the United States was the largest agricultural exporter to Indonesia, accounting for $2.9 billion or about 15 percent of the total value of imports.
-U.S. agricultural exports to Indonesia saw strong demand across bulk, intermediate and consumer-oriented goods.
-The top U.S. agricultural exports are soybeans, cotton, feeds and fodders, wheat, dairy, distillers’ grains, prepared food, fresh fruit, beef and beef products.
+Indonesia is the 10th largest export destination for U.S. agricultural products, and the U.S. was the second-largest exporter of agricultural goods to Indonesia, accounting for $3.2 billion or approximately 13% of the total value of imports, only behind Australia at 15%.
+U.S. agricultural exports to Indonesia experienced strong demand for bulk, intermediate, and consumer-oriented goods.
+The top U.S. agricultural exports to Indonesia are soybeans, wheat, feeds and fodders, distillers’ grains, dairy, beef, beef products, fresh fruit, and cotton.

-According to Trade Data Monitor, in 2020, Indonesian imported nearly 2.9 million metric tons of soybeans.
-United States soybeans account for the vast majority of all soybeans consumed.
-Soybean consumption in Indonesia is predominantly for human food, with most imported soybeans going to tempeh and tofu production.
-Indonesia’s livestock feed industry relies on imported soybean meal and corn.
-In 2020, Indonesia imported over 4.9 million metric tons of soybean meal.
-Argentina and Brazil were the primary suppliers.
+According to the USDA, Indonesia imported 2.5 million metric tons of soybeans in 2021, which was a 0.6% increase from the previous year, and soybeans of U.S. origin composed a vast majority of soybean consumption in Indonesia.
+This consumption is predominantly for human food, as most imported soybeans go towards tempeh and tofu production.
+On the other hand, Indonesia’s livestock feed industry relies mainly on imported soybean meal and corn.
+To meet these demands, Indonesia imported over 5.3 million metric tons of soybean meal in 2021, with the two leading suppliers being Argentina and Brazil.

-As one of the world’s largest cotton importers, Indonesia imported more than 163,188 tons of cotton from the United States in 2020.
-The United States and Brazil are the largest cotton suppliers to Indonesia.
-The United States exported over $1.3 billion of genetically engineered (GE) products to Indonesia in 2020, including Bt cotton, herbicide tolerant soybeans and meal, Bt corn, and a variety of food products derived from GE crops and processed with genetically modified microbes (GMM).
+As one of the world’s largest cotton importers, in 2021, Indonesia imported $38.8 million worth of cotton from the United States, and only Brazil and Australia export more cotton to Indonesia.
+The U.S. also exported over $1.3 billion worth of genetically engineered (GE) products to Indonesia in 2020, including Bt cotton, herbicide-tolerant soybeans and meal, Bt corn, and other varieties of food products derived from GE crops and processed with genetically modified microbes (GMM).

-Fresh Fruits: Although Indonesia produces a diverse range of tropical fruits, demand for imported fresh fruits continues to increase.
-In 2020 Indonesia imported $1.2 billion of fresh fruits including pears, apples, grapes and oranges/mandarins, which together accounted for 90 percent of total fresh fruit import volume.
-Other popular imported fruits include dates, raisins, blueberries and cherries.
+Fresh Fruits: Although Indonesia produces a diverse range of tropical fruits, demand for imported fresh fruits continues to rise.
+In 2020, Indonesia imported $1.2 billion of fresh fruits, and this number only increased to $1.4 billion in 2021.
+Major import categories were pears, apples, grapes, and oranges/mandarins, which altogether accounted for about 87% of total fresh fruit imports.
+Other popular categories were dates, raisins, blueberries, and cherries.

-Snack Foods: Modern retailers report strong demand for snack foods at locations across the country.
-Sales of imported packaged food products are mostly sold though supermarkets or hypermarkets.
-Although registration requirements for retail packaged products can be burdensome, exporters who find the right importing partner are often rewarded with limited competition from similar product categories.
+Snack Foods: Modern retailers report strong demand for snack foods at locations all over the country.
+Imported packaged food products are predominantly sold through supermarkets or hypermarkets.
+Although registration requirements for retail packaged products can be burdensome, exporters who find the right importing partner are often rewarded with little competition.

-Food Preparation, Processing and Foodservice Sectors: Indonesia imports a variety of food preparation products such as baking inputs (corn starch, malt extract, baking powders, yeasts etc.), ingredients for beverage bases, thickeners, and protein concentrate.
-In 2020, the retail sales value of packaged food came to a total of $34 billion.
-Indofood, Mayora Indah, Garuda Food Group, Wings Group are a few of the largest food processors in Indonesia, producing a variety of products such as snack foods, noodles, dairy, and beverages.
-Many food processors source their raw materials from overseas such as wheat, milk powder, chipping potatoes, onion/ garlic powder, cheese, raisins, and corn starch.
-International brands have expanded their stores steadily to meet demand from an increasing middle class, young and urban consumers, and shifting consumption trends toward a healthy on-the-go lifestyle.
-Many now incorporate higher-quality imported ingredients.
+Food Preparation, Processing, and Foodservice Sectors: Indonesia imports a variety of food preparation products such as baking inputs (cornstarch, malt extract, baking powders, yeasts, etc.), ingredients for beverage bases, thickeners, and protein concentrate.
+In 2020, the retail sales value of packaged food amounted to about $34 billion, and this stayed consistent throughout the pandemic, as the 2021 figure was $35 billion.
+Indofood, Mayora Indah, Garuda Food Group, and Wings Group are some of the largest food processors in Indonesia, producing a variety of goods including snack foods, noodles, dairy, and beverages.
+Many processors rely on overseas suppliers to meet their demands for raw materials such as wheat, milk powder, chipping potatoes, onion/ garlic powder, cheese, raisins, and corn starch.
+International brands have expanded their stores to meet demand from an increasingly large middle class and younger and more urban consumers who are shifting their consumption trends to a healthier, on-the-go lifestyle.
+Therefore, many of these brands now incorporate higher-quality imported ingredients.